 The Trust provides a powerful opportunity to improve the life chances of autistic children.
-Its school will, at its current full capacity, be able to educate 142, with the potential for further development.
+The Rise School will, at its current full capacity, be able to educate 142, with the potential for further development.
+The incoming Spring School will, at full capacity, educate a further 90.